teanalab/MRF-L/README.md

 where `qrels` can be downloaded from (this link)[http://www.trec-cds.org/2016.html].

+## Related Papers
+- Balaneshin-kordan, Saeid, and Alexander Kotov.
+"Optimization method for weighting explicit and latent concepts in clinical decision support queries."
+In Proceedings of the 2016 ACM International Conference on the Theory of Information Retrieval (ICTIR'16), pp. 241-250.
+ACM, 2016. [\[pdf\]](http://www.cs.wayne.edu/kotov/docs/balaneshinkordan-ictir16-full.pdf)

 ## Citing MRF-L

 When citing MRF-L in academic papers and theses, please use this BibTeX entry: